Best Gerbil Food: What I Feed My Gerbils and Why

 Robin’s also makes a “Young Gerbil” variety of this mix that contains more fat and protein for growing gerbils.

-Here are the foods that we do not recommend feeding to your gerbils.
+Here are the foods that I do not recommend feeding to your gerbils.

 Hay as a primary food source